Bohemian Goulash (Beef Goulash)

 Ingredients

-2. Heat fat or bacon grease in a large frying pan or Dutch oven.
-Brown the beef well on all sides.
+2. Brown the Meat: Melt the fat or bacon grease in a large, heavy frying pan or Dutch oven over medium-high heat.
+Brown the beef thoroughly on all sides to lock in deep flavor.

-6. Bring to a boil, then reduce heat.
-Cover and simmer gently for about 3 hours, or until the beef is very tender.
+6. Slow Simmer: Bring the liquid up to a boil, then immediately reduce the heat down to low.
+Cover tightly and let it simmer gently for roughly 3 hours, or until the beef is melt-in-your-mouth tender.

-7. Serve with noodles, potato dumplings, mashed potatoes, or rice.
+7. To Serve: Ladle the rich beef and spiced gravy over hot noodles, potato dumplings, mashed potatoes, or warm rice.

 FAQ